OSGeo/OSGeoLive-doc/en/quickstart/52nSOS_quickstart.rst

 This Quick Start describes how to:

+  * Completing the installation of the 52°North SOS.
+  * Insertion of example data using the test client.
-  * Query the 52°North SOS Capabilities to determine what queries it suports
+  * Query the 52°North SOS Capabilities to determine what queries it supports.
   * Query details about an Observation from the SOS.

 .. contents:: Contents